zangyuchen2008/textrank/README.rst

 README
-Main file is used as the entry point for this project
+# Main.py file is used as the entry point for this project